BenoitHeintzCSU/lpro_ait_tp1_team3/Docs/procedures/assembly2_motor-and-arduino.md

 2.
     <img src="../Pictures/USB-PC.jpg" width="400px"/>

-### Fourth step
+### 4. LED blinking
-- Download the software on the arduino UNO and verify if the LED blinks every 2 secondes on the arduino.
+- Download the *motor_control_open_loop* software on the arduino UNO and verify if the LED blinks every 2 secondes on the arduino.
 After, unwire the USB cable from the arduino and the laptop.

-### Fifth step
+### 5. Jumper wiring
 - Put the jumper on the motor shield on the VOUT pin, like on the picture.

 1.
     <img src="../Pictures/shield-motor-with-jumper.jpg" width="400px"/>

-### Sixth step
+### 6. Pin the shield
 - Pin the arduino shield on the arduino.
 The Vcc pin of the shield have to be on the 5V pin of the arduino.
 Verify that pins of the shield are on rights pins of the arduino.

 1.